Index XML sitemap metadata

 Coveo-specific custom metadata

 A developer can include custom metadata in an XML sitemap file specifically for Coveo indexing purposes.
-When they can generate or modify the sitemap XML file of a repository to index, they can also include a Coveo namespace (coveo:metadata) and metadata to provide information on items that isn’t found in default fields (i.e., Sitemap standard source fields and Coveo default fields).
+When they can generate or modify the sitemap XML file of a repository to index, they can also include a Coveo namespace (coveo:metadata) and metadata to provide information on items that isn’t found in default fields (that is, Sitemap standard source fields and Coveo default fields).

 Example